graphql-devise/graphql_devise/README.md

 The install generator can do this for you because it executes DTA installer.
 See [Installation](#Installation) for details.
+The generator will include a different module in your model, `DeviseTokenAuth::Concerns::SetUserByToken` which is also correct, we just made an alias on our namespace for consistency and possible extension.
+Generators have to be updated to generate our module.

 ### Making Requests
 Here is a list of the available mutations and queries assuming your mounted model is `User`.